MarkerB/EventGhost-Marantz_HTTP_Plugin/README.md

 END-USERS:

-Just download and double-click on Marantz HTTP-0.1.egplugin, which will immediately install the plugin into EventGhost.
+Just download and double-click on the latest Marantz HTTP-x.x.x.egplugin, which will immediately install the plugin into EventGhost.
 You'll have to provide the IP address of your receiver, add the plugin to your EventGhost project, and then add Marantz TCP/telnet actions like "MVUP" for volume up, and "SIBD" for selecting Blu-ray input.
 There are also some built-in actions that don't require using command codes, and the volume one lets you specify volume with more intuitive values.

+You can also add an EventGhost "Action" called "Get Status" which will generate events for changes in the status of four parameters.
+The event names are Main.MarantzHTTP.Volume, Main.MarantzHTTP.Mute, Main.MarantzHTTP.Input, and Main.MarantzHTTP.Surround  These return any changed status in the "eg.event.payload" variable.

 You can see all the supported TCP/telnet commands at: http://us.marantz.com/DocumentMaster/US/Marantz_AV_SR_NR_PROTOCOL_V01.xls